A graduate degree in general psychology

-Looking to earn a master’s degree to further your career or prepare you for a doctorate program?
+Are you looking to earn a master’s degree to further your career or prepare for a doctoral program?
 Our Master of Arts in psychology program prepares students for a variety of careers or doctoral psychology programs as they gain valuable research and teaching experience.

 The Master of Arts in psychology program is designed to expose students to some of the main subfields in psychology as well as train students to conduct psychological research and teach psychology courses at the college level.
 The curriculum may be of interest to individuals seeking to increase their chances of being accepted into psychology doctoral programs and those who would like to earn a master’s degree in psychology as a means of achieving their professional goals.
 Please note that our master’s program does not provide specific training to become a counselor or therapist.